 The COVID-19 pandemic transformed education models throughout the United States, leading many schools to adopt a hybrid learning model with students learning both in the classroom and at home.
-Ideally suited to hybrid education, Learning A-Z products help students succeed in reading, writing, language arts, vocabulary, and science while gaining crucial 21st century skills.
+Ideally suited to hybrid education, Learning A-Z products help students succeed in reading, writing, vocabulary, and science while gaining crucial 21st century skills.
 For students, caregivers, teachers, and school leaders navigating these new developments in education, Learning A-Z products are the perfect tools for keeping students engaged and excited about learning in any setting.

 What Is Hybrid Learning?

 The term “hybrid learning” refers to an educational model combining remote and in-person attendance.
 Usually characterized by an instructor teaching simultaneous remote and in-person students with video conferencing and other digital tools, hybrid learning combines virtual and in-person elements.
 Remote students may be at home in the same community or may join the class remotely from the other side of the globe, depending on the nature of the class.
 Successful hybrid learning benefits from careful planning, custom-tailoring instruction to the format.